anuszka/anuszka.github.io/index.md

 Currently working on software development for automated detection of bacteria in microscopic images using the machine learning and image analysis libraries.

+Previously, programming projects for numerical modeling of stochastic systems in biophysics and biochemistry: Gene expression, cancer growth.

+Also, web scraping and image recognition project for epidemiological data retrieval during COVID-19 pandemic (see [COVID-19](#covid-19-advisory-team-to-the-president-of-the-polish-academy-of-sciences) and [GitHub](#github)).

 ### Primary experience

 - C++
 - Python
-- Machine Learning (Tensorflow, PyTorch)
+- Machine Learning libraries (Tensorflow, PyTorch)
 - Image Analysis
 - Unix/Linux shell scripting